 “…to me, being an entrepreneur simply means being someone who wants to make a difference to other people’s lives.”

-They are what you would call meta-entrepreneurs, offering guidance and information for the future generations of entrepreneurs.
-Their role is very important when analyzing the world through the ages.
-The Philosopher Socrates, working as a meta-entrepreneur, might have indirectly influenced far greater changes than any single entrepreneur could have.
+These individuals are better described as meta-entrepreneurs.
+They provide invaluable guidance and knowledge for future generations of entrepreneurs.
+For example, the philosopher Socrates, as a meta-entrepreneur, may have indirectly influenced greater societal changes than any single entrepreneur could have.

 Entrepreneurship is not a job.
-An entrepreneur creates the framework for improving his life and the lives of others.
-That’s a state of mind, not a job.
-I think Media Mogul Ted Turner summed it up nicely:
+An entrepreneur sets up the framework for improving both their life and the lives of others.
+Media mogul Ted Turner encapsulated this idea well: